Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

-"What are you doing?" asked Hermione, who was glaring at her boyfriend and four Weasleys while holding a book in her hands.
+"What are you doing?" asked Hermione, who was glaring at her boyfriend and four Weasleys while holding a large, old book in her hands.
 "You're spying on that meeting, aren't you?"

 "Hi, Hermione," said Ron, who appeared a bit nervous around her.
 She, however, was completely ignoring everyone but her boyfriend.

 "How else will I learn anything?" asked Harry innocently.

 "There's a prophecy about you, Harry?" enquired Ginny, who seemed to be looking at him in a way she never had before.
 She seemed to especially like his scar because she kept glancing at it.

 "It's nothing, really," answered Harry.
 "A load of rubbish Trelawney made up when Dumbledore was interviewing her for her job.
 You know how she is."

 "Yeah, she is full of rubbish," Ron agreed.

 "They talked about the prophecy?" asked Hermione.

 "Yeah.
 Not what it said, but about guarding it," replied one of the Twins.

 "I know.
 Aunt Minnie talked him out of it," said the Boy-Who-Lived.